dukartbr/terminalTabs/README.md

 npm i terminalguitartabs
 ```

-Place your tabs in the `tabs` folder

 To use in CLI:

 ```
 terminalTabs
 ```

+Place your tab JSON objects in the `tabs` folder

 Using the following schema, terminalTabs will place your guitar tab in the terminal